marekborowiec/AMAS/README.md

   -h, --help  show this help message and exit
 ```

-To show help for individual commands, use `AMAS.py <command> -h` or `--help`.
+To show help for individual commands, use `AMAS.py <command> -h` or `AMAS.py <command> --help`.

 ## Examples
 For every `AMAS.py` run on the command line you need to specify action with `concat`, `convert`, `replicate`, `split`, or `summary` for the input to be processed.
-Additionally, you need to provide three required arguments.
+Additionally, you need to provide three arguments required for all commands.
 The order in which the arguments are given does not matter:

 1) input file name(s) with `-i` (or in long version: `--in-files`),